Sugarloaf Campground

 By arrangementLast Update:

 From South and Harbour Bridge: exit Esmonde Road.
 Second left into Barry's Point Road.
 Carry on to traffic lights and turn right into Anzac St. 2nd roundabout left into Hurstmere Rd.
 The Promenade is next on right.
 From North: Exit Northcote Rd.
 Follow signs to Takapuna.
 2nd roundabout left into Hurstmere Rd.
 The Promenade is next on right.
 This is definitely a top spot!
 Absolute beachfront camping, right next to the water - with superb views of Rangitoto Island.
 The busy Takapuna shopping centre is just a block away, the local beach reserve and boat ramp are next door and there's a new modern cafe at the camp entrance.
 The camp area is quite open, but the growing palm trees add a tropical touch.
 The large outdoor deck alongside the kitchen has a gas BBQ, space for dining and spectacular views!
 The kitchen is powered by gas and has a microwave and plenty of fridge space.
 A large laundry offers automatic equipment and an ironing board.
 The ablutions are starting to date, with plenty of mirrors and roomy shower cubicles, including a disabled access suite.
 A key combination system operates for access to these services (code available from the office).
 Other extras include a car wash, internet _caravan_ and wireless hotspot.
-25 casual camping sites are available; with waterfront sites costing $69 for two people, standard powered sites $59 for two.
+25 casual camping sites are available.

 Phone(s):